danschmidtke/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a postdoctoral fellow in the Centre for Advanced Research in Experimental and Applied Linguistics (ARiEAL) at McMaster Univeristy.
+I am a postdoctoral fellow in the Centre for Advanced Research in Experimental and Applied Linguistics (ARiEAL) at McMaster University.
 My current research investigates the predictors of reading development among pre-university ESL students.
 I collect and analyze longitudinal data, including eye movements during reading, cognitive-linguistic assessments, large-scale experimental psycholinguistic studies and measures of academic attainment.